samartzidis/magicstick.io/docs/README.md

 5. The keyboard should be now paired and connected.
 If this process fails repeat from step 1.

-## The MagicStickUI Windows Utility
+## The magicstick-ui Windows Utility

-The MagicStickUI utility allows you to monitor the keyboard's connection status, the battery level (both when wired or in Bluetooth),
+The magicstick-ui utility allows you to monitor the keyboard's connection status, the battery level (both when wired or in Bluetooth),

 ![](20230927213245.png)